Welcome to Muskoka BeerSpa

 Boating / Activities.
 There is no public boat launch at BeerSpa.
 There is a public boat launch to Lake Muskoka two minutes down Torrance Rd.
 Resort Canoes, Kayaks and SUPs are provided with your stay.
 We suggest using your own life jackets.
 If needed, we do have some in the cubby.
 Guests can fish off the dock, but remember you need a license to fish in Ontario.
 A one-day license can be purchased online at www.ontario.ca. and we support a catch and release program.
 Please follow boating and swimming safety at all times.
 There is not a lifeguard on duty.

 Pool, Hot Tubs, and Steam Room.
-Open 9am until sunset daily.
+Closed until May 1st

 Campfires.
 You will find a shared fire cage at the upper cottages as well as the lower cabins.
 These are for you to host, set, light and stoke your own fire.
 The main fire pit is in the courtyard with the summer cabins.
 There are self-serve wood stacks near each.
 You should find wax starter cups and a lighter on top of your fridge.